brucemack/WARS-Birdhouse/README.md

 WARS LoRa Birdhouse Project
 ===========================

-This project explores the potential of using low-cost LoRa radios to build simple mesh networks that can pass text messages around town.
+This project explores the potential of using low-cost/low-bandwidth LoRa radios to build simple mesh networks that can pass text messages around town.
 This project is being undertaken by members of the Wellesley Amateur Radio Society.

 Nodes on the network are autonomous, solar-powered birdhouses that each contain a 100mW radio (Semtech SX1276).
 These birdhouses can run 24x7 assuming reasonable weather conditions.
 Desktop nodes are used to access the network from a computer.
 An internet gateway node is also under development.

 The birdhouse is run by an ESP32 microcontroller at the moment, although this decision is under  consideration.
 A more power-efficient STM32 prototype is being worked on.